-With regards to the sectoral controls, however it is to be noted that the compliance structure within the FI sector still presents a number of weaknesses as evidenced by the compliance failures identified as part of AML/CFT supervision carried out by the FIAU, including six (6) fines in 2021 exceeding a total of €2 million.
+With regards to the sectoral controls, however it is to be noted that the compliance structure within the FI sector still presents a number of weaknesses as evidenced by the compliance failures identified as part of AML/CFT supervision carried out by the FIAU, including six (6) fines in 2021 exceeding a total of \pounds 2 million.
 Common deficiencies in AML/CFT related controls included poor application of risk management procedures, weaknesses with customer identification and verification processes, gaps in transaction monitoring procedures failure to collect proper source of wealth/funds information and weakness in record keeping procedures.
-Despite the volume and speed of transactions processed by FIs, 17% of FIs relied on manual transaction monitoring during 2021 (still presenting an improvement when compared to 2020 when reliance on manual transaction processes stood at 20%).
-Furthermore, significant weaknesses were identified in the transaction monitoring systems in 11 out of 18 compliance examinations carried by the FIAU in 2020 and 2021.
+Despite the volume and speed of transactions processed by FIs, 17% of FIs relied on manual transaction monitoring during 2021 (still presenting an improvement when compared to 2020 when reliance on manual transaction monitoring systems in 11 out of 18 compliance examinations carried by the FIAU in 2020 and 2021.
 It is also to be noted that the FI sector has registered an increase of 94% of STRs submitted between 2020 and 2021.
 The STRs submitted by this sector account for 7% of the total STRs submitted by subject persons to the FIAU in 2021.